 - Helps fight multiple sclerosis;

-- Helps fight parkinson's;
+- Helps fight Parkinson’s;

-- Avoids kidney stones;
+- Prevents kidney stones;

 - Helps with dizziness and nausea;

-- Helps against thyroid, bronchitis and asthma;
+- Helps against thyroid issues, bronchitis, and asthma;

-- Helps you to have a healthy weight;
+- Helps maintain a healthy weight;

 - Improves sleep;

-- And several others;
+- And many others;

 - Nuts, coconut, almonds and chestnuts;

-- Seaweed, fish, green leaves;
+- Seaweed, fish, leafy greens;

 - Pure cocoa and dark chocolate;

-- Avocado, sweet potato, alfalfa sprout;
+- Avocado, sweet potato, alfalfa sprouts;

-- Cereals such as oats and brown rice;
+- Cereals like oats and brown rice;

-- Brewer's yeast, Quinoa and others;
+- Brewer’s yeast, quinoa, and others;

-Symptoms of Lack of Magnesium
+Symptoms of Magnesium Deficiency